Skip to content

 Most of our carriers are sewn by our woman-owned Minneapolis sewing shop.
 All in-house sewers are paid per hour, not per piece.
 Per-piece payment is how the fashion industry gets sewers to race at breakneck speeds for poverty wages.
 Hourly means they can take the time to do things right.

 Our at-home sewers prefer the flexibility of working from home.
-We do the math and make sure they're earning fair hourly wages.
-We check the math.
-We pay more when the math says we should.
+We do the math and make sure they’re earning fair hourly wages.

 Learn about our production